The More Things Change… Rav Soloveitchik’s Derasha on Talmud Torah and Kabbalas Ol Malchus Shamayim

-I would be remiss not to make mention of the Rav’s public remarks two years prior, which likewise pertain with extreme prescience to contemporary events in the Orthodox orbit :
+I would be remiss not to invoke the Rav’s public remarks two years prior, which likewise pertain with extreme prescience to contemporary events in the Orthodox orbit :

 Korach rebelled against authority.
 All Jews are equal.
 Hence, everyone is entitled to interpret the law… The study of the law, Korach argued, is an exoteric act, a democratic act, in which every intelligent person may engage.
 Moshe’s claim to being the exclusive legal authority, and the exclusive interpreter of the law, Korach argued, was unfounded and unwarranted.

 The consequence of such a democratic philosophy is obvious.
 What Korach wanted, and what many want even now – and I’m not only speaking of dissident groups, I’m speaking of the Orthodox community – whether they speak it clearly or they use political terms and dubious language to cover it up, is that the instrument of the Torah be commonsensical for the everyday empirical intelligence, not the esoteric conceptual ideal logos, which can only be obtained through painstaking study and hard training…